 Tell you why you need to take any clothing off for the search.

-Conduct the search in a way that provides you with reasonable privacy and as quickly as is practicable;
+Police must conduct the search in a way that provides you with reasonable privacy and as quickly as is reasonably practicable;

 The police cannot:

 Search your genital area or breasts (for female or female identifying trans and intersex people), unless it is reasonable necessary; or

 Question you while you are being searched.